mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 }
 {% endhighlight %}

-The first method configures the annotation with a small _info_ button on the right side of each pin.
 Notice the similarities between this method and the _cellForRowAtIndexPath_ method in a table view.
 The second method responds when the _info_ button is tapped:

 {% highlight swift %}
 func mapView(mapView: MKMapView, annotationView: MKAnnotationView, calloutAccessoryControlTapped control: UIControl) {